TCAU/Sudoku-Solver/README.md

-Simple Sudoku Solver that correctly solves Sudoku Puzzles using backtracking.
+Simple Sudoku solver that  solves Sudoku puzzles using backtracking.

+Assumes that the initial grid is solvable.